 There is no specific value for how much pain and suffering is worth in a car accident.
+Every case is different.
 What you might be entitled to depends on several factors such as:

 - Your injuries

 - Your medical bills

 - The method insurers use to calculate pain and suffering

 Pain and suffering refers to the physical pain and mental distress a victim endures after suffering an injury.
 For instance, you feel actual pain from a broken leg caused by a car accident.
 Along with that pain comes distress over having limited mobility that prevents you from carrying out your daily tasks, such as driving your kids to school or going to work.

 Insurance claim settlements for car accident cases include compensation for pain and suffering, also called “non-economic” or “general” damages.
 Estimating non-economic damages can get complicated because you cannot provide a dollar amount for pain or provide a written receipt for suffering as you can for repairing your car or paying your medical bills.

 How Much is My Pain and Suffering Worth?

 While you may pursue compensation for pain and suffering, there is no set method all insurers use.
 Some insurers use a software system called Colossus to calculate pain and suffering and other factors in bodily injury claims.

 Other insurers calculate pain and suffering using the following methods: